TheArturthur/CoppermindScraper/Cosmere/MeLaan.md

 With Bleeder unmasked and on the run, MeLaan attempted to impersonate Governor Innate in her stead with the intent of placating the angry crowed.
 While the crowd believed the ruse, MeLaan's natural inclinations to mimicry moved her away from the speech that Marasi planed and she ended up inflaming the crowd instead of calming the people down.
 Before a riot could break out, [[Aradel\|Aradel]] intervened.
 He arrested MeLaan and gained the support of the gathered citizenry by promising them justice.
 MeLaan did not know about the true identity of Bleeder and was told only afterward.
 However she firmly believed that Harmony had done the right thing in not informing Wax of the true identity of his antagonist.
 After the defeat of Bleeder she continued to impersonate Governor Innate, "hanging" herself in her cell so that she did not have to falsely testify in a court of law.

-  MeLaan dodging bullets during a gunfight
 #### Search for ReLuur
+  Pulling a gun from her thigh
 MeLaan agreed to accompany Wax, Marasi, Wayne and [[Steris\|Steris]] on their mission to [[New Seran\|New Seran]] in the hope of curing [[ReLuur\|ReLuur's]] insanity by restoring his spike.
 ReLuur was injured looking into myths about [[The Bands of Mourning\|The Bands of Mourning]].
 Wax couldn’t find MeLaan during the fight, and later found her topless with Wayne in a compartment.
 When the group arrived in the city MeLaan shocked several of them by turning into a man, indicating that she was comfortable as either sex.
 MeLaan aided Wax and Steris at [[Kelesina Shores\|Kelesina Shores's]] ball, helping Wax escape from the scene after he was framed for Kelesina's murder.
 After escaping, she traveled with the party to the crashed *[[Brunstell\|Brunstell]]*, where she and Marasi found ReLuur's spike and liberated [[Allik Neverfar\|Allik Neverfar]].
 Together the three of them reconvened with Wax and Wayne and escape on one of the *Brunstell'*s ships called *[[Wilg\|Wilg]]*.
 After Marasi was injured in the escape, MeLaan was able to graft a piece of Marasi's own flesh onto the wound to heal her.